 Using your smartphone to access the Internet, and send emails, visit sites or log into social media accounts is a common thing these days, but what about privacy?
 Can someone trace your cell phone IP address?
-And if yes, what you can do to protect yourself and hide your real IP?
-Or at least is there any way to prevent that data from letting others identifying the person behind or maybe locating where he or she lives?
+And if yes, what can you do to protect yourself and hide your real IP?
+Or at least is there any way to prevent that data from letting others identify the person behind or maybe locating where he or she lives?

 Mobile phones and IP tracking